12 Types of Nonverbal Communication Definition and Examples

 Environment Nonverbal Communication Examples

 The customers build negative concepts about the company and products.
-For example, the potential clients would not be interested in buying the products if the management set a meeting in a dirty room.
+For example, potential clients would not be interested in buying the products if the management set a meeting in a dirty room.
 In contrast, the customers feel interested in buying the products when the meeting is held in the office room.
 The environment conveys both positive and negative messages based on the situation.

 Conclusion